digital-land/specification/content/dataset/title-boundary.md

 wikipedia:
 ---

-Polygons are shapes that show the position and indicative extent of a registered property.
+Otherwise known as Land Registry Index polygons, these polygons are shapes that show the position and indicative extent of a registered property.